 Calliandra Powder Puff Tree Quick Care Tips

-Plant Uses: Ornamental plant for landscaping or indoor decoration.
-Can also be used for medicinal purposes in some cultures.
+- Plant Uses: Ornamental plants for landscaping or indoor decoration.
+It can also be used for medicinal purposes in some cultures.

 One look at the flowers and you’ll know why it is commonly called the powder puff plant.